-The DDXi-2051 provides one additional multiplication after the last interpolation stage and before the distortion compensation on each channel.
+The DDXi-2161 and DDXi-2101 provide one additional multiplication after the last interpolation stage and before the distortion compensation on each channel.
 This is a 24-bit signed fractional multiplier.
-The scale factor for this multiplier is loaded into RAM using the same I^2C registers as the biquad coefficients and the mix.
+The scale factor for this multiplier is loaded into RAM using the same I2C registers as the biquad coefficients and the mix.
 All channels can use the same settings as channel 1 by setting the post-scale link bit.